Electrostatics/apbs/docs/using/examples/salt-linkage.rst

    qdens-rna-IONSTR.dx -
    qdens-diff-IONSTR.dx =

-:doc:`/apbs/utilities/dxmath` will subtract the dx maps of the individual peptide and RNA from the overall structure (and prints to the :file:`qdens-diff-IONSTR.dx` file.
+:ref:`dxmath` will subtract the dx maps of the individual peptide and RNA from the overall structure (and prints to the :file:`qdens-diff-IONSTR.dx` file.

 ----------------------
 Automation with Python